pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 of HTTP proxies which have the same DNS naming problem'.[^stone-evaluation]~~ [Stone's evaluation][stone evaluation] was largely based on contemporary and now largely irrelevant implementation details.
 He did not foresee Web-scale archiving initiatives, and some things he mentions are just plain wrong.
+As things currently look to me, if there is anything in danger of becoming obsolete, it is the Handle System, not the World Wide Web.
 If you want to look more in-depth at the arguments in favor of HTTP URIs to which Berners-Lee was referring, check out [this article][myRI] from [2006]{.oldstyle}.

 A DOI, like a URI, is a just unique name, and can be reused in other contexts.
 There is nothing that requires a DOI to resolve to some normative document, so